johnmikee/sync2snipe/README.md

   --auto_incrementing   You can use this if you have auto-incrementing enabled in your snipe instance to utilize that instead of adding the Jamf ID for the asset tag.
   --do_not_update_jamf  Does not update Jamf with the asset tags stored in Snipe.
-  -u, --users           Checks out the item to the current user in Jamf if it's not already deployed -ui, --users_inverse  Checks out the item to the current user in Jamf if it's already deployed -uf, --users_force    Checks out the item to the user specified in Jamf no matter what -uns, --users_no_search
+  -u, --users           Checks out the item to the current user in Jamf if it's not already deployed -uf, --users_force    Checks out the item to the user specified in Jamf no matter what -ui, --users-inverse  Checks out the item to the current user in Jamf if it's already deployed -uae, --users-are-emails
-                        Doesn't search for any users if the specified fields in Jamf and Snipe don't match. (case insensitive)
+                        This flag will append your domain to the username.
+  -ued USERS_EMAIL_DOMAIN, --users-email-domain USERS_EMAIL_DOMAIN
+                        Domain to append onto user names.
   -m, --mobiles         Runs against the Jamf mobiles endpoint only.
   -c, --computers       Runs against the Jamf computers endpoint only.
 ```